As any experienced fix and flipper will tell you, foreclosure properties can often be picked up at a low price and flipped for a high profit.

 3. Open a New LLC and Sort Out the Contract

 Before you receive your contract, you need to open a new LLC and ensure that the contract is made out to the LLC – not your own personal name.
-While there are some cases in which people receive contracts in their personal names, a hard money lender requires you to close an LLC.
+While there are some cases in which people receive contracts in their personal names, a private money lender requires you to close an LLC.

 There are several reasons why setting up an LLC is a better option for a real estate investor as opposed to using their own name.
 These include: